Babelscape/LLM-WSD/README.md

 rm datasets.zip
 ```

-It's suggested to install [conda](https://docs.conda.io/en/latest/), then use this command to create a new environment:
+We suggest to install [conda](https://docs.conda.io/en/latest/) and then use this command to create a new environment:
 ```
 conda create -n llm-wsd python=3.11
 ```